JosDaw/CoronaInfoUK/README.md

 # CoronaInfoUK
-A site for displaying coronavirus information in the UK.
+A project for displaying coronavirus information in the UK.
 <br/>
 Visit the live site <a href="https://coronainfo.uk">CoronaInfoUK</a>

 ## Introduction
-This site was initially developed in March 2020 as a substitute for the lack of statistical and informative data released by the UK government.
+This project was initially developed in March 2020 as a substitute for the lack of statistical and informative data released by the UK government.
-Since that time, the site has been updated to reflect new data collection methods.
+Since that time, the project has been updated to reflect new data collection methods.
-The site currently incorporates API data from <a href="https://coronavirus.data.gov.uk/">the official government site</a>, as well as data manually input into a Google Sheets database.
+The project currently incorporates API data from <a href="https://coronavirus.data.gov.uk/">the official government site</a>, as well as data manually input into a Google Sheets database.
 The database can be viewed here: <a href="https://docs.google.com/spreadsheets/d/1JfqJ153dHK8AabuJvJ2V4cbRWOiywP9HQCEwFUBIxxc/edit?usp=sharing">UK COVID-19 - CoronaInfoUK Sheet</a>.